Proportional Participatory Budgeting with Additive Utilities

 GCR satisfies neither priceability (\Cref{def:priceability}) nor exhaustiveness (\Cref{def:exhaustivness}).
-However, we will prove that an outcome elected by this rule can be always completed to a priceable one; this suggests that GCR never elects outcomes that are ``too unbalanced''.
+However, we will prove that an outcome elected by this rule can always be completed to a priceable one; this suggests that GCR never elects outcomes that are ``too unbalanced''.
 In the proof of \Cref{thm:gcr_priceable} we describe precisely how such a completion can be implemented.
-Using a somewhat different completion scheme, we can complete GCR to an exhaustive outcome (using the exhaustive variant of Rule X).
+Using a somewhat different completion scheme, we can complete GCR to an exhaustive outcome.
 This way we obtain an outcome that is both exhaustive and also close to being priceable.